|

 number involves a complex collaboration of molecular pathways that converge

-In mouse the neural retina is part of the brain, comprising ~0.4% of the
+to determine the progression of the cell cycle through specific checkpoints.
+Retinal ganglion cell development In mouse the neural retina is part of the brain, comprising ~0.4% of the

 brain’s weight.
 The eyes begin to form in the mouse around E9 with the